mdirfan-code/mdirfan-code/README.md

 <!--
 **mdirfan-code/mdirfan-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently working on my application called **Personalized Privacy**.
+- 🔭 I’m currently working on my application called *Personalized Privacy*.
 - 🌱 I’m currently learning flutter and ML.
 - 💬 Ask me about something you want to know rather than testing me with that.
-- 📫 How to reach me: mdirfan.code@gmail.com
+- 📫 *How to reach me:* 'mdirfan.code@gmail.com'
-- ⚡ Fun fact: No matter how much fragrance you wear, when you will fart, it will smell terrible.
+- ⚡ *Fun fact: 'No matter how much fragrance you wear, when you will fart, it will smell terrible.'*

 ### You can Connect with me here: